 A few years ago, Polish developer Bloober Team hit the scene in a big way with Layers of Fear, their horror/painting simulator from 2016.
 To be perfectly honest, I never saw the appeal of that one.
 It always just felt like a lot of jumpscares and shocking images with a loosely defined theme and never really got into anything truly horrific.
 With this in mind, and after 2019’s poorly received Blair Witch, I don’t know why I went into The Medium with any inkling that I would enjoy it.

 The rest of the game is like this too.
 There is a distinct lack of subtly in the storytelling around every corner, so much so that there is literally a major character named, “Sadness.”
-This is a cheerful ghost of a child and she tells you that her name is actually Sadness.
-You meet Sadness at the Niwa Resort, a big haunted place that Mary Anne is meant to meet some guy at; and, frankly, the rest of the story is fairly incomprehensible, poorly told, and seemingly negated by the time the whole ordeal is over and done with.
-There are some smaller stories here and there about people long dead that fare a little better, and some of the environmental story telling can be downright good, but these moments are fleeting overall.
+This is a cheerful ghost of a child, and she tells you that her name is actually Sadness.
+You meet Sadness at the Niwa Resort, a big haunted place that Marianne is meant to meet some guy at; and, frankly, the rest of the story is fairly incomprehensible, poorly told, and seemingly negated by the time the whole ordeal is over and done with.
+There are some smaller stories here and there about people long dead that fare a little better, and some environmental story telling can be downright good, but these moments are fleeting overall.

 For example, when you’re approaching Niwa, there’s a set of ghostly footprints leading through the forest to the building.
 It goes on for several screens, but there’s no other paths to go on for most of them, so I don’t see that there was even any point to having them there in the first place.
-A bit later there’s a puzzle where you find a little statue and with it is a picture of someone looking through a mirror with it and the statue looks different on the other side.
-For a moment I thought that this was great and an excellent way to signal to the player what they could do with that statue, only to have Mary Anne explicitly say that I should bring it to a mirror.
+A bit later, there’s a puzzle where you find a little statue and with it is a picture of someone looking through a mirror with it and the statue looks different on the other side.
+For a moment, I thought that this was great and an excellent way to signal to the player what they could do with that statue, only to have Marianne explicitly say that I should take it to a mirror.
 It felt rather insulting to have the game doubt my intelligence so much that it had to ruin what could have been an interesting moment.

 To make matters worse, the game is exceptionally buggy.
 I ran into weird graphical glitches all over the place, some hard crashes, and had to restart the game several times just to progress.
-There is neat feature where the screen splits in half and the main character can interact with the real world and its ghostly counterpart.
-I came to dread these sequences because it absolutely destroyed the game’s framerate.
+There is a neat feature where the screen splits in half and the main character can interact with the real world and its ghostly counterpart.
+I came to dread these sequences because they absolutely destroyed the game’s framerate.
 The fact that the game has an option for an unlimited framerate cap feels impossibly optimistic.

 The Medium is not my cup of tea.
 That, I think, has been well established, but it’s not without its good points.
 The visuals throughout can be pretty cool, and some of the aforementioned environmental storytelling can be interesting.
-I particularly enjoyed the designs of the ghosts, Sadness included, and the locales looked very striking in their haunted, spooky forms.
+I particularly enjoyed the designs of the ghosts, sadness included, and the locales looked very striking in their haunted, spooky forms.
 A few of the puzzles were even satisfying to solve when they weren’t the standard item hunt.
 I think that one of the reasons the art design of The Medium stands out to me is that it takes inspiration from the artist Zdzisław Beksiński.
 His work is haunting and beautiful, managing to capture surreal and decrepit images that invoke awe and dread masterfully.
-The Medium leans on his style heavily, and to great effect, even employing the same shades common in his work to their depiction of the afterlife.
+The Medium leans on his style heavily, and to great effect, even employing the same shades common in his work for their depiction of the afterlife.

 There is one last thing that I would like to touch on here, and I really think it can explain a lot about why The Medium didn’t resonate with me.
-As Mary Anne goes about her business in exceptionally spooky spots, she is occasionally stopped by doors made of skin sewn onto an opening.
-Using a straight-razor she acquired early on, she can easily slice down the middle of the thing and it disappears into the ether.
+As Marianne goes about her business in exceptionally spooky spots, she is occasionally stopped by doors made of skin sewn onto an opening.
+Using a straight-razor she acquired early on, she can easily slice down the middle of the thing, and it disappears into the ether.
 Now, I couldn’t shake the feeling that that felt alarmingly familiar, and that’s because that’s a thing that happens a lot in Silent Hill: Homecoming; one of the bad Silent Hill games.
 Now, in that game it is used to help establish a theme of things being split (Silent Hill: Homecoming has a similar problem with a lack of subtlety), but here it is mostly used to fill time and maybe create some tension. .